Auranite-Studio/Keepers-of-the-Stones-II/BETA_CHANGELOG.md

 - [Bugfix] Fixed bug related to energium effects giving wrong effect (1.21.4 only)

 **Known issues:**
-- Animations for activating and deactivating stones are temporarily disabled
+- Animations of activation and deactivation of stones may not work correctly